sysagnostic/website/content/english/blog/isolating-postgres-instances-p2.md

     [Install]
     WantedBy=multi-user.target

-You can add resource control parameters into the `[Service]` section above, like this:
+You can add resource control parameters into the `[Service]` section like this:

     [Service]
     Nice=-10
     Type=forking
     …

-A better way to add such parameters is to use the drop-in configuration mechanism in Systemd.
-You can create something called a *drop-in file*, and in that file you can define additional configuration for a unit and merge your configuration with the existing one defined in the main unit file.
-In this case, you can create a file called `/etc/systemd/system/postgresql.service.d/override.conf` - or use the equivalent command `systemctl edit postgresql.service` - and provide your resource control settings in the `[Service]` section.
+A better way to add such parameters is to use the drop-in configuration mechanism in systemd.
+You can create something called a *drop-in file*, and in that file you can define additional configuration for a unit to merge your configuration with the existing one defined in the main unit file.

+In our case, you can create a file called `/etc/systemd/system/postgresql.service.d/override.conf` – or use the equivalent command `systemctl edit postgresql.service` - and provide your resource control settings in the `[Service]` section.

 > When there are multiple instances, however, it makes sense to have a separate systemd service unit for each PostgreSQL server instance.